lohcoh/lohcoh-core/lohcoh-docs/Generator/HowLowkodeWorks.md

 - A Context object.
 	A Context is a collection of key/value pairs that describe any runtime aspects of the current application needed to create a customized component.
-	A reference to the currently authenticated User is a common value to include in a Context.
+	A value that identifies the current User is a common value to include in a Context.
 	A LowKode application contains a single Context object that is shared among all components in an application.
 	Context values are most often used by Rules to customize a UI with business rules.

 - One or more libraries of LowKode templated Components LowKode does include some components of it's own, these are the components that fulfill it's primary functions, to map objects and properties to components and to generate new UI elements.
 	For instance...
-	- Using metadata, the <EditFields> component automagically generates field templates for every property in an object.
+	- Using metadata, the <EditFields> component automagically generates editable field templates for every property in an object.
+	- Using metadata, the <DisplayFields> component automagically generates read-only field templates for every property in an object.
-	- The <Input> component maps a data element to a UI component that can edit the data.
+	- The <Editor> component maps a data element to a UI component that can edit the data.
+	- The <Display> component maps a data element to a UI component that displays the data in a read-only mode.